silverbulletmd/silverbullet/website/SilverBullet.md

 Want to see even more?
 Here is a whole [playlist with instruction videos](https://www.youtube.com/watch?v=bb1USz_cEBY&list=PLxFAb_vXRcEp4465MVI6Ha9wzNiX5VevQ) that go more in depth.

 # Installing
 As mentioned, SilverBullet is a [[Self Hosted]] web application.
-You need to install it on a server.
+This is great if you care about [[Data Sovereignty]], but it does mean you need to install it on a server yourself.
 Perhaps you do this on a Raspberry Pi you didn’t have a use for, or a VPS somewhere in the cloud.
 SilverBullet is distributed as a single self-contained server [[Install/Binary]] or [[Install/Docker]] container.

 While this is a bit more complicated to set up than simply downloading desktop app or signing up for an account with some online service, self hosting is a path to both [[Data Sovereignty]] and to access your content from any device with a modern [[Browser]].